Results.

 9 November 2017

-Conviction for attempted unnatural offence quashed for lack of overt-act evidence and unreliable confession/medical evidence.
+Conviction for attempted unnatural offence quashed for lack of overt acts, unreliable medical evidence, and inadequate reasons for substitution.

 2 November 2017